ktd2054/IT_Journal/Project-01.md

 ## Summary

 This project demonstrates a lifecycle of user identity and access management in microsoft 365 from an IT support prespective.
-It includes creating users, onboarding, configuring security, trobuleshooting login issues, managing shared resources and analysing the logs.
+It includes creating users, onboarding, configuring security, troubleshooting login issues, managing shared resources and analysing the logs.

 ## Objectives